Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 Legendary Dodger broadcaster Vin Scully, when talking about a player’s injury status, described him as day-to-day.
 “Well, aren’t we all?” the iconic voice quipped.

 When it comes to the NFL and running backs, “day to day” is the best way to describe how to approach the number of committees that keep cropping up with each new injury to lead runners.
-At the very least, "week to week."
+At the very least, it's "week to week."

-Amigo Scott Pianowski is doing his usual excellent work describing the landscape of the running back position across the league in another Yahoo feature.
-Here though, we’re taking our weekly look at several running back situations, some that may be gaining some clarity while others got dropped into chaos by injuries to star runners.
+Scott Pianowski is doing his usual excellent work describing the landscape of the running back position across the league in another Yahoo feature.
+Here, though, we’re taking our weekly look at several running back situations, some that might be gaining clarity while others were dropped into chaos by injuries to star runners.

-As usual, a look ahead to the upcoming opponent may help enlighten fantasy managers on how usage could look in that game.
+As usual, a look ahead to the upcoming opponent might help enlighten fantasy managers on how usage could look in that game.
 Let’s start with the Dawg Pound.

 Cleveland Browns

-Since 2018, Nick Chubb has been a pillar of consistency, rushing for over 1,000 yards in four straight seasons after barely missing that figure in his rookie season.
-His severe knee injury opens up the backfield for Jerome Ford, Pierre Strong Jr. and the return of Kareem Hunt fresh off free agency.
+Since 2018, Nick Chubb has been a pillar of consistency, rushing for over 1,000 yards in four straight seasons after barely missing that figure his rookie season.
+His severe knee injury opens up the backfield for Jerome Ford, Pierre Strong Jr., and the return of Kareem Hunt fresh off free agency.

 Monday night, Ford rushed for 106 yards on 16 carries, with 69 yards coming on a run that set up a one-yard plunge by Strong.
-Ford out-snapped Strong, 43-13, and had more carries, 16-2 (thanks to Fantasy Points Data’s Bellcow Report).
-This being Wednesday, Ford is the player whom many fantasy managers spent large sums of their FAAB to acquire.

-Hunt entering into the mix, and his familiarity with the offense will likely render Strong to a distant third on the depth chart.
+Ford out-snapped Strong 43-13, and had more carries, 16-2 (thanks to Fantasy Points Data’s Bellcow Report).
+This being Wednesday, Ford is the player whom many fantasy managers spent large sums of their FAB to acquire.
+Hunt entering into the mix, and his familiarity with the offense, will likely render Strong to a distant third on the depth chart.

 Hunt battled injuries in 2022 and did not have the same burst.
 Was that injury related, or a factor of being an older back at age 28?
 This is going to become apparent in the coming weeks as we see him running on fresher legs that did not go through training camp.
-Hunt’s work in the passing game could get him on the field though, as he drew 44 targets last year and caught 35 for 210 yards.
+Hunt’s work in the passing game could get him on the field, as he drew 44 targets last year and caught 35 for 210 yards.

-For this week, Ford should be the starting runner (Head coach Kevin Stefanski said as much) though expect Hunt to get into the game about as much as Strong did on Monday.
-Going up against a stalwart Baltimore defense that has slowed down Dameon Pierce (38 yards) and Joe Mixon (59 yards) is a tough task this week.
-Ford is a tepid start, while Hunt is a speculative pickup for future games.
+For this week, Ford should be the leader in touches (Kevin Stefanski already labeled him the starter), though expect Hunt to get into the game about as much as Strong did on Monday.
+Going up against a Tennessee defense that is tied for third with 130 rushing yards allowed in 2023, it’s a tough task this week for the Browns backfield.
+No running back has produced more than 45 yards against the Titans.

+Ford is a tepid start, and Hunt is a speculative pickup for future games.

 Philadelphia Eagles

-It’s okay to admit that starting D’Andre Swift this past Thursday Night Football against the Vikings came with an uneasy feeling.
+It’s OK to admit that starting D’Andre Swift this past Thursday against the Vikings came with an uneasy feeling.
 Sometimes poker players call so they can see the river card and get rewarded with a straight to win the pot.
 That’s what starting Swift felt like when he lugged the ball 28 times for 175 yards and a score.
-He added three catches for six yards.
+He added three catches for 6 yards.

-Does Swift keep the lead gig, or does Kenneth Gainwell regain the starting role he relinquished because he missed a game with a rib injury?
+Does Swift keep the lead gig, or does Kenneth Gainwell regain the starting role he relinquished because he missed a game due to a rib injury?
 There is no word on Gainwell’s injury status, and Boston Scott is in the concussion protocol.
 If both miss the next game, it clearly positions Swift to be the lead runner.
 Rashaad Penny would be a distant No. 2.

 The Eagles travel to Tampa Bay, and the Buccaneers have not allowed more than 35 yards to any ballcarrier this year.
-The Eagles could choose to open up the passing game, as the Bucs have already allowed a pair of 100-yard receivers.
+The Eagles could choose to open the passing game, as the Bucs have already allowed a pair of 100-yard receivers.
 It’s hard to sit Swift, but this will not be an easy road matchup.

 Detroit Lions

 The blow that David Montgomery took to the leg appeared much worse than it turned out to be, though he is expected to miss time.
-Does that open up the backfield for rookie Jahmyr Gibbs to take over?
+Does that open the backfield for rookie Jahmyr Gibbs to take over?

 Not so fast.